PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Focused contracts now fix all argument routing, the two and three outer invocation counts, and the attention sequence's nested quantized-suffix boundary before an explicit runner is introduced.

+That boundary now uses `AttentionRecoveryContext` and stable seven-step and ten-step invocation specifications in `passes/attention_recovery_orchestration.py`.
+Fourteen pass owners are direct module imports; the three composite clusters are explicit callbacks.
+The historical lowerer helpers remain outer ordering boundaries but capture only the context and delegate to the phase runners.

+Immutable invocation execution and pre-execution ID-order validation are shared through `passes/recovery_orchestration.py` by both attention and layout orchestration.
+Architecture accounting retains an ordered ID sequence in addition to its unique-ID set so a pass present in more than one phase contributes its exact multiplicity to former direct-call totals.